Radio drama: 1930–1960s: widespread popularity

 Giles Cooper was a pioneer in writing for radio, becoming prolific in both radio and television drama.
-His early successes included radio dramatisations of Charles Dickens's Oliver Twist, William Golding's Lord of the Flies, and John Wyndham's classic science fiction novel Day of the Triffids.
+His early successes included radio dramatisations of Charles Dickens's Oliver Twist, William Golding's Lord of the Flies, and John Wyndham's classic science fiction novel The Day of the Triffids.
 He was also successful in the theatre.
 The first of his radio plays to make his reputation was Mathry Beacon (1956), about a small detachment of men and women still guarding a Top Secret "missile deflector" somewhere in Wales, years after the war has ended.
 Bill Naughton's radio play Alfie Elkins and his Little Life (1962) was first broadcast on the BBC Third Programme on 7 January 1962.
 In it Alfie, "[w]ith sublime amorality... swaggers and philosophises his way through" life.
 The action spans about two decades, from the beginning of World War II to the late 1950s.
 In 1964, Bill Naughton turned it into a stage play which was put on at London's Mermaid Theatre.
 Later, he wrote the screenplay for a film version, Alfie (1966), starring Michael Caine.

 Other notable radio dramatists included Henry Reed, Brendan Behan, Rhys Adrian, Alan Plater; Anthony Minghella, Alan Bleasdale, and novelist Angela Carter.
 Novelist Susan Hill also wrote for BBC Radio, from the early 1970s.
 Henry Reed was especially successful with the Hilda Tablet plays.
 Irish playwright Brendan Behan, author of The Quare Fellow (1954), was commissioned by the BBC to write a radio play The Big House (1956); prior to this he had written two plays for Irish radio: Moving Out and A Garden Party.

 Among the most famous works created for radio, are Dylan Thomas's Under Milk Wood (1954), Samuel Beckett's All That Fall (1957), Harold Pinter's A Slight Ache (1959), and Robert Bolt's A Man for All Seasons (1954).
 Beckett wrote a number of short radio plays in the 1950s and 1960s, and later for television; his radio play Embers was first broadcast on the BBC Third Programme on 24 June 1959 and won the RAI prize at the Prix Italia awards later that year.

 Robert Bolt's writing career began with scripts for Children's Hour.
 A Man for All Seasons was subsequently produced on television in 1957.
 Then in 1960, there was a highly successful stage production in London's West End and on New York's Broadway from late 1961.
 In addition there have been two film versions: in 1966 starring Paul Scofield and 1988 for television, starring Charlton Heston.

 While Alan Ayckbourn did not write for radio many of his stage plays were subsequently adapted for radio.
 Other significant adaptations included, dramatised readings of poet David Jones's In Parenthesis in 1946 and The Anathemata in 1953, for the BBC Third Programme, and novelist Wyndham Lewis's The Human Age (1955).
-Among contemporary novels that were dramatised were the 1964 radio adaptation of Stan Barstow's A Kind of Loving (1960); there had also been a 1962 film adaption.
+Among contemporary novels that were dramatised were the 1964 radio adaptation of Stan Barstow's A Kind of Loving (1960); there had also been a 1962 film adaptation.